erikeldridge/item-network/README.md

 - allow user to sign in w/ twitter
 - update comment search to use "by" for owner_id, and "mentioning" for search by mention
 - define different layout for nav
+- add like to item page
+- add "created by" attribute to show item page
+- add "leave a comment" placeholder text to comment box
+- show a user's activity on the show user page